bradymholt/geekytidbits.com/_posts/2016/2016-01-20-performance-tuning-postgres.md

 ### Nodes

 The first thing to understand is that each indented block with a preceeding "->" (along with the top line) is called a *node*.
-The top *node* is a logical unit of work (a "step" if you will) with an associated cost and execution time.
+A *node* is a logical unit of work (a "step" if you will) with an associated cost and execution time.
 The costs and times presented at each node are cumulative and roll up all child nodes.
 This means that the very top line (node) shows a cumulative cost and actual time for the entire statement.
 This is important because you can easily drill down to determine which node(s) are the bottleneck(s).

 ### Cost